 Analyses were carried out by EDA and solutions identified to overcome the above-mentioned capability shortfalls.
 It turned out that all three areas of interest are currently facing the same issue: low quality of communication and limited exchange of information within a commonly used IT-System.

 Member States’ capabilities could be enhanced by following a short, medium and long-term approach as reflected in the Strategic Context Case on Enhanced Logistics (SSC EL).
 The short-term approach is aiming at:

 - Mapping national and commercial logistic IT-systems with an additional view on Track & Trace (T&T) and Enterprise Resource Planning Software (ERP);

 - Developing a concept for harmonising and standardising the current logistics IT-landscape;

 - Developing a strategy on creating a common civilian-military logistics communication system network;

 - Developing a concept to embed commercial logistics operators into the military logistics IT-Security networks.

-To get an overview of the logistics IT Systems, with its specifications and capabilities, EDA plans to launch a study on Logistic Systems.
-The study should include findings on the currently used IT-Systems (including mission applications), the IT-specifications and capabilities, T&T capabilities, existing interfaces to other systems, data exchange standards and IT-security standards.
+To get an overview of the logistics IT Systems, with its specifications and capabilities, EDA launched a study on Logistic IT Systems.
+The study is aiming to provide a map of the currently used IT-Systems (including mission applications), the IT-specifications and capabilities, T&T capabilities, existing interfaces to other systems, data exchange standards, handling of classified data and IT-security standards.
 Finally, the study should provide recommendations to achieve the prescribed objectives.
-The study will cover both the military and the civilian area to support an efficient cooperation with civil operators in this regard.
+The study will cover both the military and the civilian area to explore cooperation with civil operators in this regard.